 POLICIES GOVERNING FINANCIAL AID AWARDS

 Any amount listed on your financial aid award notification for student employment is only an estimate of potential earnings.
-Students offered employment would be paid minimum wage for actual hours worked, not to exceed 13 hours per week.
+Students offered employment would be paid at least minimum wage for actual hours worked, not to exceed 19 hours per week.
 Students will be notified of the job assignments after their award notices are signed and returned.

 You must enroll full time each Semester/Mini-term at the appropriate level in order to receive maximum financial aid benefits.
 If you drop hours your aid may be reduced or cancelled.
 Only full-time students may receive the full Pell Grant amount.
 The grant is prorated for three-quarter, half-time, or less-than-half-time enrollment.
+Students are encouraged to enroll in appropriate courses for full term and mini terms at the same time.
 (NOTE: class attendance is required to receive any type of financial aid.
 Students reported for non-attendance by faculty will have their aid reduced or cancelled.)

 Students who withdraw are required to notify the Office of Student Financial Services and may be required to repay all or part of any financial aid awarded for that Semester/Mini-term.
 You will be billed for any overpayment.
 You will not be able to register for an approaching Semester/Mini-term until any balance owed is repaid.
 Pell Grant – (Can only be used at one institution for the same enrollment period.)
 Multi-Institution Adjustments: Awards are based on the total eligibility for the award year.
 If a Pell Grant is received at another institution for the same award year, your student account will be adjusted and you will be responsible for any balance.
 Typically, until we bill the Department of Education for your disbursed Pell Grant, we are not informed of your use of it at another institution (until that institution also bills the Department of Education) for the same award year.
 You may avoid this problem by writing on your award notification that you have used part of your Pell Grant eligibility at another institution.
 You should indicate whether the amount you received was for full time, three quarter time, half time or less than half time enrollment and the number of semesters or quarters you received it.